 - The alcohol situation

 We bought way too much alcohol.
 We bought 6 cases of beer and brought 3 ½ home.
 We bought 6 Costco sized bottles of wine and the bartender served 5 glasses.
 We bought a Costco sized bottle of Whiskey and came home with only a couple shots left.
 We bought 12 bottles of Champagne and brought 3 home.
-I’m glad we had leftovers of everything, it shows that no one was left hanging.
+I’m glad we had leftovers of everything, it shows no one was left hanging.
 But if I could time travel I’d tell myself to save a few bucks on beer and wine.

 Overall it was an absolutely perfect day.
 The careful planning really paid off, and the unplanned aspects were some of the best parts of the day.